sindresorhus/normalize-url/readme.md

 Type: `boolean`\
 Default: `false`

-Removes a port number corresponding to the protocol part of a url, excluding a default port number e.g., 80 for http, and 443 for https.
+Removes an explicit port number from the URL.

+Port 443 is always removed from HTTPS URLs and 80 is always removed from HTTP URLs regardless of this option.

 ```js
 normalizeUrl('sindresorhus.com:123', {